 Now, is the perfect time to join my Facebook group where I'll be running monthly Creative Prompts and Challenges.
 Join and share in a community that’s just as passionate about florals as you are.
 Share work, gain ideas and support each other, as well as being able to ask your own questions directly to the group.

-Bloom - Let’s Grow Together - will close on the 18th of September 2022 before reopening for new admissions every month rolling forward.
+Bloom - Let’s Grow Together - new admissions every month rolling forward.
 Join today - it’s 100% free.